-Hostels are strange places, where travelers from all walks of life (generally those at the lower end of the economic scale) congregate to drink cheap local poison, cook on the dodgy stove, and share their stories.
-We know that meeting new people (especially if you are traveling alone) can at times be daunting, so we’ve compiled a handy “Who’s Who” of Hostelry to give you an idea of what you are in for when you nervously strike up a conversation.
-You experienced travelers already know what we’re talking about and will hopefully get a good laugh out of this, as you reminisce on those memorable characters you have met along the way.
+Hostels are strange places, where travellers from all walks of life (generally those at the lower end of the economic scale) congregate to drink cheap local poison, cook on the dodgy stove, and share their stories.
+We know that meeting new people (especially if you are travelling alone) can at times be daunting, so we’ve compiled a handy “Who’s Who” of Hostelry to give you an idea of what you are in for when you nervously strike up a conversation.
+You experienced travellers already know what we’re talking about and will hopefully get a good laugh out of this, as you reminisce on those memorable characters you have met along the way.

-The Time Traveler
+1. The Time Traveller

-This person’s eyes are bigger than their traveling stomach can handle.
+This person’s eyes are bigger than their travelling stomach can handle.
 They have a short and inflexible time frame, and in order to ‘get the most out of their trip’ have decided to see every major city and landmark in a 1000 mile radius.
-This person has drank the coolaid of lies fed them by Contiki, BusAbout and Lonely Planet, assuring them that is possible to see Europe/Central America/South East Asia in a fortnight, neglecting to mention that it will cost them their sanity and several thousand dollars.
+This person has drunk the kool aid of lies fed them by Contiki, BusAbout and Lonely Planet, assuring them that it is possible to see Europe/Central America/South East Asia in a fortnight, neglecting to mention that it will cost them their sanity and several thousand dollars.

-These veterans can be recognized by their Thai fisherman’s pants, sun-warn skin, and loudly regaled tales of adventure at the bar.
-Never having found their niche in civilized society, these nomads wander the earth indefinitely, staying in every place “for a while”, frequenting the same backpacker joints, hostel bars, and surf spots they sought out when they first started their wanderings a million years ago.
+These veterans can be recognized by their Thai fisherman’s pants, sun-worn skin, and loudly regaled tales of adventure at the bar.
+Never having found their niche in civilised society, these nomads wander the earth indefinitely, staying in every place “for a while”, frequenting the same backpacker joints, hostel bars, and surf spots they sought out when they first started their wanderings a million years ago.
 Be careful not to engage them in a discussion of politics, diet or conspiracy theories, as you may never surface alive.

-The Gap Year Traveler
+3. The Gap Year Traveller

-This particular type of traveler is always seen with three or more of their “mates” and sporting a collection of brightly colored wristbands from various festivals and bar crawls they’ve recently attended.
+This particular type of traveller is always seen with three or more of their “mates” and sporting a collection of brightly coloured wristbands from various festivals and bar crawls they’ve recently attended.
 Their idea of bringing back souvenirs from their trip is the shot glasses and funny hats they’ve accumulated from every city they visit and their stories of culture range from being drunk at the Louvre to being drunk in the Colosseum.

 They fist pump and woo hoo their way through the most popular tourist destinations taking ‘selfies’ in their bathing suits and drinking tequila for breakfast.
 They will inevitably be found playing Kaskade and Tiesto as loud as possible until 4 am.
 Their goal, of course, is to reach Amsterdam.
 This also applies to study-abroad students.

-These absurdly fit and highly accomplished couples are inexplicably traveling with small children, usually to the coolest places to do potentially fatal things.
+These absurdly fit and highly accomplished couples are inexplicably travelling with small children, usually to the coolest places to do potentially fatal things.
 Their children speak multiple languages, even the ones who can’t talk yet.
 They spend less money than you, do more than you, and (unlike you and your partner) never have a three-day fight over who misread the bus timetable.

 You will conclude that they must have negotiated 25 hours in every day and 8 days in each week because you can’t possibly fathom how they’ve managed to get their PhD while raising children and going on incredible adventures.
-Adding to all of this is the fact that they are kind and generous and often take a road-worn and poor traveler like yourself under their wing.
+Adding to all of this is the fact that they are kind and generous and often take a road-worn and poor traveller like yourself under their wing.

-The Lone Ranger
+5. The Lone Ranger

 They are almost unbearably cool, and you feel compelled to invite them to join you in whatever you are doing, but they invariably, and without explanation, fail to show up.
 You’ll see them doing yoga by themselves on the beach, walking alone taking pictures, and yet when you go out at night people flock to them like bees to honey.
-And just as easily as they are the center of attention, they slide away unnoticeable to wherever these individuals go.
+And just as easily as they are the centre of attention, they slide away unnoticeable to wherever these individuals go.

 He drinks too much, talks too loudly, shamelessly hits on every girl within reach, and inevitably shows you a picture of him and Justin Bieber at his last Malibu house party.
 Although he’s on this trip to find himself, he’s really just trying to find some girl who will be impressed by his “new found” take on life – which he’s blatantly stolen from “The Beach” – and sleep with him.
 At the end of the night, however, all he’s found is the wifi password.

-It’s their first time traveling.
+It’s their first time travelling.
 He wanted to go on an adventure holiday; she wanted to relax under a palm tree with a mojito.
 They thought hostel life would be fun and a good way to meet new people.
-They end up sleeping in bunk beds, appalled at every other kind of traveler they meet, and constantly fighting, while at the same time, desperately trying to appear not to in front of their new friends.
+They end up sleeping in bunk beds, appalled at every other kind of traveller they meet, and constantly fighting, while at the same time, desperately trying to appear not to in front of their new friends.

-The Man With The Plan
+8. The Man With The Plan

 He has meticulously mapped out every possible facet of his journey and is quite excited to explain it all to you.
 He has already called ahead to book hotels and reserve tour spots: this guy has it all sorted.
-Before he left for the trip he went on a thousand dollar shopping spree at Northface, picking up every item he got off Lonely Planet’s “be prepared” travel list.
+Before he left for the trip he went on a thousand dollar shopping spree at North Face, picking up every item he got off Lonely Planet’s “be prepared” travel list.

-No matter your destination, be assured that these people will cross your path.
+No matter your destination, be assured that these people will cross your path!
 Meet them with an open-mind, because as they say, it’s the people you meet that make the journey.
 See you out there!